f1reboywatergrl/kotakode-interview-assignment/README.md

 5. Styled input textbox.
 6. Styled buttons.

+## What could be improved?

+The color palette I chose for my stylings were mostly inspired by Kotakode, and since I do not have a strong grasp on color palettes, I think this assignment's front-end color-wise can still be greatly improved.
+Also, I could've chosen a smoother algorithm for state handling since my current solution requires getting and setting hooks (states) through 2 different files.
+I also do not understand how I can get the ``.test.js`` file to work because of said hooks.

 ## Final remarks

 Overall the task was quite fun, I had no difficulty identifying the problem or finding ideas on how to make the page better, however I struggled a bit in implementing the ``delete`` function since it requires a hook that I was not familiar with.
 I'm also glad that I still got to learn something this time.